rust-lang/rust/doc/tutorial/test.md

     }

-When you compile the program normally, the `test_twice` function will not be used.
-To actually run the tests, compile with the `--test`
+When you compile the program normally, the `test_twice` function will not be included.
+To compile and run such tests, compile with the `--test` flag, and then run the result:
-flag:

     ## notrust
     > rustc --test twice.rs